jingqi-liu06/InfinityStar/README.md

     python3 tools/infer_video_480p.py
     ```

+*   **480p Long Interactive Video Generation:**
+    Use `tools/infer_interact_480p.py` to generate a long interactive video in 480p.
+This script supports interactive video generation.
+You can provide a reference video and multiple prompts.
+The model will generate a video interactively with your assistance.
+    ```bash
+    python3 tools/infer_interact_480p.py
+    ```

 ## Citation
 If our work assists your research, feel free to give us a star ⭐ or cite us using: